Did California accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in California
+Learn About the ACA Medicaid Expansion in California

 Many health care petitioners ask “What is the Obamacare Medicaid expansion in California?”, as the details of the expansion can seem complex at first.
 The Obamacare Medicaid expansion does not require every state to participate, so each state was given the choice of accepting the expansion or opting out of it.
 The District of Columbia and 31 states, including California, have decided to go forward with the expansion of Medicaid.
 While the ACA Medicaid expansion costs to the states is free for the first few years, states that accept the expansion are ultimately required to contribute some funding to cover the expansion.
 Because the ACA expansion of Medicaid would allow more people to receive public benefits, the state would need to use more funds to keep the program in operation.
 Ultimately, officials decided that the costs of the ACA Medicaid expansion in CA would not outweigh the benefits of insuring many more California residents.
 The expansion went into effect in 2014.